google/JacquardSDKiOS/docs/Tutorial.md

     }.addTo(&observations)
 ```

-[^1]: As always, in a real app try to avoid using the `try!` force-try.
+[^thereIsNoTry]: As always, in a real app try to avoid using the
+    `try!` force-try.

 Once scanning has commenced, any tags that are discovered will be
 available, again via a `Combine` publisher, from the `advertisingTag`
 var.
-To check everything is working so far, just print out found tags.
+To check everything is working so far, just print out found
+tags.
+Again, add this to `viewDidLoad()`:

 ```swift
     jqManager.advertisingTags.sink { advertisedTag in